 In addition to the assigned readings, your learning will be scaffolded by a series of short exercises and assignments designed to help you develop careful reading skills, ask powerful questions, and practice moral and philosophical reasoning.
-These exercises will be assigned on a roughly weekly basis.
-Starting in unit two, you will also be asked at to "take point" for one of our discussions this semester, along with a peer.
-The two of you will be responsible for leading your classmates through a guided discussion on the topic of the week, which may involve some additional reading and preparation.
+These exercises will be assigned on a roughly daily basis.
+You will also be asked at to "take point" for one of our discussions this semester on a topic and article of your choosing.
+You will be responsible for leading your classmates through a guided discussion, which may involve some additional reading and preparation.
 Finally, your main assignment for the semester will be to develop a research project of your own on one of the topics of the class.
-Starting about a third of the way through the semester, you will be asked to submit a series of preparatory documents (including an annotated bibliography and a research proposal) in preparation to either write a term paper or give an in-class presentation.
+Starting in week two, you will be asked to submit a series of preparatory documents (including an annotated bibliography and a research proposal) in preparation to either write a mid-length (~10-15 page) paper.
 These projects may be collaborative, though the final product will be your responsibility.
-I am also open to more creative/experimental research projects, but please reach out to me early in the process if you would like to try something a bit different.
 Depending on time constraints, we may compile our work into an online class journal (you can see examples of journals from previous classes here: www.techandethics.com)